 Students with an interest in human rights may do a Major (36 credit hours) in this area provided they complete a second Major in any other subject area at St. Thomas.
-Students may also do a Minor in Human Rights.
+Students may also do a Minor in Human Rights or an interdisciplinary honours.